doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-F` : indicates present the Lazyman Configuration menu

+`-g` : indicates install and initialize the 'Abstract' Neovim configuration

 `-h` : indicates use Homebrew rather than the native package manager (Pacman always used on Arch Linux, Homebrew on macOS)

 `-H` : indicates compile and install the nightly Neovim build